adduq/communoservice/README.md

 ### Prerequisites

-In order to run communoservice locally, you will need to install the following applications:
+In order to run communoservice locally, you will need to install the following
 *  [Docker](https://docs.docker.com/install/)
 *  [Docker-Compose](https://docs.docker.com/compose/)
 ### Installation